mjfrigaard/storybench-posts/README.md

 This has been updated with `pivot_` functions.

-## 3\) How to explore and manipulate a dataset from the fivethirtyeight package in R
+## Title: How to explore and manipulate a dataset from the fivethirtyeight package in R

 ### Orginal post: